How to Make Amazing Camp Coffee with an Aeropress Coffee Maker

 Discard the Grounds – Once you have pressed your coffee, the used grounds are compacted into a dense puck.
 Remove the filter basket and press down on the plunger to “eject” the puck of grounds into the trash.

 Rinse – If you’re using a paper filter, it gets ejected with the grounds.
-If you’re using a metal filter, it will need to be rinsed off along with filter basket.
-There usually isn’t that much of mess to clean up, but feel free to rinse off any part of the AeroPress that have wet grounds on it.
+If you’re using a metal filter, it will need to be rinsed off along with the filter basket.
+There usually isn’t that much of a mess to clean up, but feel free to rinse off any part of the AeroPress that has wet grounds on it.
 Do NOT run through the dishwasher.

 How to Deal with a Filter Blowout

-First, remove the plunger, take off the filter basket, and rinse everything off thoroughly.
+First, remove the plunger, take off the filter basket, and rinse everything thoroughly.

 Leave a Reply